9 Natural Ways to Handle Stress & Anxiety During Lockdown

 It may seem like an old wives’ tale, but a cup of tea could really work to help you reduce your stress levels, provided it’s green.

 Green tea was found to induce an anxiolytic effect in a 2013 study.
 The study investigated the effects of green tea by feeding green tea extract to rats for 5 weeks and monitoring their behaviour.
 The results found that the rats exhibited a reduction in anxiety symptoms.
-Importantly, green tea also increased serotonin turnover in the animals, which is a neurotransmitter that plays an important role in healthy mental functioning and feelings of wellbeing.
+Importantly, green tea also increased dopamine and serotonin turnover in the animals, which are two neurotransmitters that play an important role in healthy mental functioning and feelings of wellbeing.

 Next time lockdown is getting you down, be sure to grab yourself a green tea.

-- Recommended Product: Botanic Lab's Dutch Courage is green tea with a twist, this botanical tea drink combines green tea, herbiscus, hemp extract and sour cherry - Shop Now.
+- Recommended Product: Botanic Lab's Dutch Courage is green tea with a twist, this botanical tea drink combines green tea, herbiscus, canna extract and sour cherry - Shop Now.

 6. Lemon balm